MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/spintest.rst

 Name-Value pairs
 ------------------

-- *'parcellation'*, a n-by-1 vector containing the parcellation scheme.
+- *'parcellation'*: a n-by-1 vector containing the parcellation scheme.
+Do not provide for no vertex-level analysis.
-- *'type'*, program used to generate the sphers.
+- *'type'*: program used to generate the spheres.
 Either 'FreeSurfer' (default), or 'CIVET'.